JhongHawan/CastAway/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+* There is a .sample-env file that holds the template for enviornment variables needed to connect to your database.
+* Create a new .env file and copy and paste the contents from .sample-env.
+* Then add your MONGO_URI to the .env file.
+* Make sure you set an env var for that and the jwtSecret on deployment

 ## Installing

 #### Install dependencies for backend